Access an iPhone or iPad's Console Log

 Here's how to record your device's activity using the device console log:

-Doing so will stop the console from gathering unnecessary data and needlesly cluttering your log.
+Once you've collected enough information, click the Pause button to stop logging.
+Doing so will stop the console from gathering unnecessary data and needlessly cluttering your log.

 Doing this will allow you to filter the contents of the console so you can focus on the information that is relevant to you.